-Capital asset activity for the fiscal year ended September 30, 2018 was as follows:
+Capital asset activity for the fiscal year ended September 30, 2019 was as follows:

-0 nning ance A dditions Disp oosals Ending Balance Governmental activities Capital assets, not being depreciated Infrastructure under construction \$ - \$ 2,968,880 \$ - \$ 2,968,880 Total capital assets, not being depreciated - 2,968,880 - 2,968,880 Governmental activities capital assets, net \$ - \$ 2,968,880 \$ - \$ 2,968,880
+Beginning Balance Additions D isposals Ending Balance Governmental activities Capital assets, not being depreciated Infrastructure under construction \$ 2,968,880 \$ 3,382,959 \$ - \$ 6,351,839 Total capital assets, not being depreciated 2,968,880 3,382,959 - 6,351,839 Governmental activities capital assets, net \$ 2,968,880 \$ 3,382,959 \$ - \$ 6,351,839

-The total construction project is expected to cost approximately \$16.72 million, with \$6.512 million allocated to the Assessment Area One Project and \$10.208 million allocated to the remainder of the district lands outside of the Assessment Area One.
+The total construction project was expected to cost approximately \$16.72 million, with \$6.512 million allocated to the Assessment Area One Project and \$10.208 million allocated to the remainder of the district lands outside of the Assessment Area One.
 The infrastructure will include roadways, stormwater management systems, water distribution, sanitary sewer, landscaping, irrigation and recreational facilities.
 The net proceeds from the Series 2018A Bonds are approximately \$5.2 million and will be used by the District to provide funds for the construction of a portion of the Assessment Area One Project.
 The District entered into an acquisition agreement with the Developer whereby the Developer has agreed to advance, fund, commence and/or complete certain infrastructure improvements.
-In connection with the agreement, the District paid the Developer \$1,839,636 as payment for acquired infrastructure improvements.
-The Developer will enter into a completion agreement to fund or cause to be funded the completion of the Assessment Area One Project to the extent that the Series 2018A Bonds are not sufficient to pay for the entire Assessment Area One Project.
+In connection with the agreement, the District paid the Developer \$1,839,636 as payment for acquired infrastructure improvements in a prior fiscal year.
+The Developer entered into a completion agreement to fund or cause to be funded the completion of the Assessment Area One Project to the extent that the Series 2018A Bonds are not sufficient to pay for the entire Assessment Area One Project.
 Upon completion, certain improvements are expected to be conveyed to other governments.
+During the current fiscal year, the District entered into a construction funding agreement with the Developer, whereas certain funds advanced by the Developer to finance the unfunded portion of the 2018 project would be reimbursed by future Bond issuances.
+Pursuant to this agreement, the Developer advanced \$609,963 to the District during the current fiscal year.
 See Note 6 - Long-Term Liabilities for more information.

 The District has entered into a construction contract in connection with the construction of various infrastructure improvements.
 The construction contract covers both private development being conducted for the benefit of the Developer as well as public infrastructure improvements within the scope of the District's capital improvement plan.
 The District entered into a cost share agreement with the Developer whereby the Developer has agreed to pay for the cost of the work in addition to that work which is identified as being the District's responsibility, for such items of work that are not included in the District's capital improvement plan.
-There were no receipts from the Developer during the fiscal year in connection with the cost share agreement.